takeshimg92/takeshimg92.github.io/_posts/2024-08-16-thermoelasticity.md

 * First solving the heat equation, thus obtaining a temperature profile $T(x)$;
 * Then plugs in this temperature to a thermal stress term in the linear elastic equations, and solves them for the displacement field $u$, which can then be used to derive strains, stresses etc.

 In this article we justify why one may decouple the problem in this form in the specific case of solids.
+We will mostly follow the classical text [1] of Landau & Lifschitz.
 Throughout the text we employ the Einstein convention of summing over repeated indices.

 # Recap: the stress tensor and free energy